PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 dampingrate_y = 100.
 if enable_transverse_damper: n_non_parallelizable += 1
 ```
-The last line adds thee feedback to the list of non-parallelizable elements.
+The last line adds the feedback to the list of non-parallelizable elements.

 ## Still to be documented:
 ```python